Content from Operating System Python

 • Dependencies can be added to a script to make it self contained.

-• Scripts can easily be run with uv which handles Python and installation and dependency management.
+• Scripts can easily be run with uv which handles Python installation and dependency management.

 Content from Working with Python Projects